MUSSLES/sspipeline/example/README.md

 ./data/

-- directory for the data set
+- directory for the data set used in the example

 ./output/